orwoods/networking/README.md

 ## 📋 Overview

-**@orwoods/networking** is a lightweight npm library designed for rapid and seamless setup of clients and servers for Kafka and gRPC in Node.js.
-It includes one-command generation of build files from `.proto` files, with full TypeScript support for streamlined development.
+A lightweight npm library designed for rapid and seamless setup of gRPC clients/servers and Kafka consumers/producers in Node.js.
+It includes a single command for generating build files from `.proto` files with full TypeScript support to simplify development.

 Demo project: [https://github.com/orwoods/networking-example](https://github.com/orwoods/networking-example)